letsrockthefuture/checkout/README.md

 # Checkout (5rd)

-Checkout is the new microservice that will handle the checkout of our friend Monolith, and that was developed following the infrastructure standard as code using Terraform.
+Checkout is the new microservice that will handle the /checkout of our friend Monolith, and that was developed following the infrastructure standard as code using Terraform.

 ## Usage